-Title, course number, and section: LIBR 2416: Reference Services and Resources: W01

-Term: January - April 2024
+Title, course number, and section: LIBR 2416: Reference Services and Resources (M01) Term: January - April 2025 Platforms: Brightspace and classroom sessions Course contact: Classroom sessions will take place on Tuesdays from 1430 to 1620.
+Credits: 3 Course Description:

-Platform: Brightspace.

-Credits: 3

-Course Description:

-This 13-week, 3-credit course in Langara's diploma program in library and information technology is designed to introduce the learner to the major aspects of reference work.
+This 13-week, 3-credit course in Langara's diploma program in library and information technology is designed to introduce the learner to all aspects of reference work, including readers' advisory.
 The focus of activity in this practical, hands-on course will be on a detailed exploration and mapping of resources for a variety of subject areas.
 Resources in a variety of formats will be explored, along with the best approaches to support the reference process in any library environment.
 It is understood that library service models have changed considerably with the advent of online resources.
 Whereas in the past students learned to use hardcopy resources, current training involves the study not only of a hardcopy resource such as a dictionary, but also what is generally referred to as "dictionary information", which can be available through a variety of online resources.
 It is important for students to master both traditional hardcopy materials and online resources.
+The instructor(s) will emphasize the importance of sensitivity to the needs of all library patrons and reference service users, including representatives of different demographic groups: seniors, new Canadians, ESL learners, and persons with physical and emotional challenges